davmac314/dasynq/README.md

 # Dasynq

-_Version 0.9_
+_Version 1.0_

 Dasynq is an event loop library similar to libevent, libev and libuv.
 Like other such libraries, it is crossplatform / portable.
-Unlike most other such libraries, it is intended to be completely usable in a multi-threaded client program, and it is written in C++; furthermore the API is designed to allow the creation of extremely robust clients.
+Unlike most other such libraries, it is intended to be completely usable in a multi-threaded client program, and it is written in C++; furthermore the API is designed to allow the creation of extremely robust clients, by allowing allocation of resources up front (before they are needed in critical sections).
+However, it is also designed to be lightweight, and it does not require the use of threads (and so does not require linking against a thread library).

 The existing backends include **epoll** and **kqueue**, meaning that it works on Linux and various BSDs (at least OpenBSD and FreeBSD) as well as Mac OS X ("macOS" as it is now called).

-*Dasynq is currently in a pre-release state*.
-The implementation is largely complete but has not been widely tested in production.
-It is distributed under the terms of the Apache License, version 2.0, as found in the LICENSE file.
+Dasynq is distributed under the terms of the Apache License, version 2.0, as found in the LICENSE file.

 Dasynq is written in C++11, using POSIX functions and some OS-specific system calls.